 “I’m not jealous, I’m just disappointed in myself for having such terrible friends!
 But at least my family doesn’t hate me.”

 “Expelliarmus!” she cried.
 My wand flew out of my hand, and Mandy pointed her wand at me again.
 With nothing to defend myself, I jumped at her and we fell to the ground in a confusing tangle of fists.

-I wasn’t really sure what was happening.
-My head hurt and after a few moments I noticed that Mandy’s nose was bleeding, so I stopped trying to attack her.
+I wasn’t really sure what was happening for those brief, angry seconds.
+My head hurt and I noticed that Mandy’s nose was bleeding, so I stopped trying to attack her.
 We sat up, and Mandy attempted to stop the bleeding.
 I hugged my legs to my chest, resting my chin on my knees.
 “I’m sorry,” I mumbled to my knees.
-“I’m sorry about this, and about me and Sirius on Monday, and everything… I hate that we’re not talking.”
+“I’m sorry about the horrible things I said to you, and about me and Sirius on Monday, and everything… I hate that we’re not talking.”
 I rubbed my eye, and it felt a bit puffy – I hoped I didn’t have a black eye.